 We briefly describe how the paper is organized.
 In Sections 2 to 5 we prove several preliminary results which we shall need later.
 In these sections we show that the relative adjoint Atiyah sequence associated to a vector bundle $V$ on $C\times X$ (see \eqref{eqn rel ad-Atiyah}), restricted to $c\times X$ can be obtained in three different ways.
 In Section 6 we recall the construction of the space $S_d$ from \cite{GS} and prove a result relating to its canonical divisor.
 In Section 7 we prove some results related to projective bundles.
 In Section 8, the results in Section 7 and Section 5 are used in computing cohomologies of some sheaves on $S_d$.
 These cohomology computations are used in Section 9 to compute higher direct images, for the Hilbert-Chow map, of some natural vector bundles on $\mc Q$.
 These computations are then used to prove the main results.
-In Section 10 we establish an explicit description of the deformations of $\mc Q$.